chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = Are form submissions listed in my dashboard? =
 No, my plugin only sends form submissions to the email address of your choice.

-With plugin [Contact Form DB](https://wordpress.org/plugins/contact-form-7-to-database-extension) you can list form submissions in your dashboard.
+With plugin [Contact Form DB](https://github.com/mdsimpson/contact-form-7-to-database-extension/releases) you can list form submissions in your dashboard.

-Note: Contact Form DB is currently only available on [GitHub](https://github.com/mdsimpson/contact-form-7-to-database-extension/releases).

 = Why does form submission fail? =
 An error message is displayed if plugin was unable to send form.
 This might be a server issue.